weinkauf/TeXnicCenter-Manual/source/options.rst

 The meaning of the controls is:

 **Restore last session on start up**
-  If  this option is enabled, then when TeXnicCenter starts up it will reload the project and any files that were open before TeXnicCenter was closed the last time.
+  If enabled TeXnicCenter will reload the project and all files that were open before TeXnicCenter was closed the last time.

 **Replace quotation marks**
   If this option is enabled, TeXnicCenter will do two related things:

-  * Replace opening quotation marks with the string specified by `Opening quotation mark`
+  * Replace opening quotation marks with the string specified by *Opening quotation mark*
-  * Replace closing quotation marks with the string specified by `Closing quotation mark`
+  * Replace closing quotation marks with the string specified by *Closing quotation mark*

   when the user types the quotation mark (") character.